-If steps are not taken to change residency, a military person remains a resident of Iowa and is subject to Iowa income tax laws.
-The Director of the Iowa Department of Revenue may require an individual to provide proof that residency has been established in another state.
+If steps are not taken to change residency, a servicemember remains a resident of lowa and is subject to lowa income tax laws.
+The Director of the lowa Department of Revenue may require an individual to provide proof that residency has been established in another state.